LiYeming/ReadingNote/Now/Network Programming/Computer Networking a Top-down Approach/Chapter 2.md

   Little information about the location within the Internet of host.
 - IP addresses, `121.7.106.83`

+The DNS protocol runs over UDP and uses port 53.

 ### Services Provided by DNS

 People prefer hostname, routers prefer IP address.
 DNS(Domain name system) is used as a translator.